Try searching for writings, categories, tags, or pages

 Subject vs tool (detector fractions)

-Proportion of posts that trip each classifier—overlap allowed; not a psychological
+Proportion of posts that trip each classifier—overlap allowed; not a psychological typology.

 Writing as Subject